 This option is available for files up to 20 MB in size.

-For this option, upload the file to the Delphix Support website for review by support personnel.
+For this option, upload the file to the Delphix Support website.

-To perform the uploads, we recommend using Google Chrome, Firefox, or Internet Explorer 10 or newer browsers:
+To perform the uploads, we recommend using the latest Google Chrome or Edge:

 - In your Web browser, navigate to http://upload.delphix.com.